szageda/debian-update-script/README.md

 # Debian Update Script

 **Debup** is shell script written in Bash to keep your Debian-based systems up to date.
-It is as a front-end wrapper for the different package managers' 'update' command.
+It is as a front-end wrapper for different package managers' 'update' command.

 **Supported Package Managers**